-The accompanying Rograving represents a monument now in course of erection at Manchester, in Manchester, in the burial ground of the Chapel belonging to the Rev. Mr. Scholepield, in Everystreet.
-It is raised, by means of a subscription amongst the working people of England, to perpetnate the name and fame of one of the most bold, most strenuous, most disinterested, and most able advocates of Libour's Cluse, that that cause ever had to beast of.
+The accompanying Engraving represents a monument, now in course of erection at Manchester, in Manchester, in the burial ground of the Chapel belonging to the Rev. Mr. SCHOLEPIELD, in Everystreet.
+It is raised, by means of a subscription amongst the working people of England, to perpetuste the name and fame of one of the most bold. most strennous, most disinterested, and most able advocates of Labour's Cause, that that cause ever had to boast of.
 He was a LEADER in the worst of times.
 He was a Leader before the nails of faction had been pared, or its teeth drawn! when it was rampant, insolent, and biting!
-The tact he displayed as a "general," and the devotion he evinced to the cause of the people, endeared him to the heart of every son of Labour; while it procured for him the involerate hatred and bitter scorn of the entire apper and middle classes.
-With the working people, "HUNT and Liberty" was a watchword.
-They rallied around his standard-Universal Suffrage; and, with him, they braved proscription, persecution, imprisonment, transportation, and even death!
+The tact he displayed as a "general," and the devotion he evinced to the cause of the people, endeared him to the heart of every son of Labour; while it procured for him the inveterate hatred and bitter scorn of the entire upper and middle classes.
+With the working people, "Hunr and Liberty" was a watchword.
+They rallied around his standard-Universal Suffrage; and, with him, they braved proscription, persecution, a "rising" and a "riot," which put imprisonment, transportation, and even death!

-Hunt was the first man in England who nailed and mental" administrators of the the colours of Universal Supprace to the mast, as laws; and they furnished three heads a candidate for a seat in the House of Commons. to be added to the long, long list of He was the first candidate who stood upon that those which rolled from the scaffold minciple in England! and this he did when he stood in the reign of GEORGE III.!!! sa candidate for Westminster, in 1817.
+the colours of Universal Supprage to the mast, as laws; and they furnished three heads a candidate for a seat in the House of Commons, to be added to the long, long list of He was the first candidate who stood upon that those which rolled from the scaffold principle in England! and this he did when he stood in the reign of George III.!!! as candidate for Westminster, in 1817.

-same was much mixed up.
-He was called upon to sums of money for their defence, and hear his full share of the persecuting power of the attended the trial himself, at great per-"strong" Gevernment.: Charges of conspiracy and sonal risk : for the Power-of-Imprireason were hatched up against him plentifully sonment Law was in full force.
-His mough; but his good tast and watchful eye foiled the efforts, however, were vain.
-The pleadstigmpts to centrap him.
-Castles, the noted spy, ing of the leading counsel for the dewas specially set upon him, to induce him to commit fence, Mr. Cross, sealed the doom of himself.
+With the events of 1816 and 1817, Mr. HUNT's best to save the martyrs.
+He collected name was much mixed up.
+He was called upon to sums of money for their defence, and bear his full share of the persecuting power of the attended the trial himself, at great per-"strong" Government.
+Charges of conspiracy and sonal risk: for the Power-of-Impritreason were hatched up against him plentifully conment-Law was in full force.
+His enough; but his good tact and watchful eye foiled the efforts, however, were vain.
+The pleadattempts to entrap him.
+Carrier, the motel appring of the tending counce for the dewas specially set upon him, to induce him to commit fence, Mr. Cross, sealed the doom of himself.
 The fiend laboured hard to accomplish his the prisoners!
-With the best answer purpose; but he failed !
+With the best answer purpose; but he failed!